zimmermannlowbrass/phase-1-project/README.md

  #  The Brewery Snob Quiz!

-    **--Mission--**
+    # Mission
-For this project, I will test a users knowledge of their local breweries.
-To do this, the user will have to pick the brewery from a list of breweries that matches their hometown.
+*For this project, I will test the users knowledge the breweries in their hometown.
+The user will be given a number of breweries names, but only one is from their hometown.
+Guess the correct brewery to gain points!*

     -Step 1: Pick a difficulty-

-*First, a user must choose a difficulty.
-There are three difficulty options (easy, medium, and hard).*
+**First, a user must choose a difficulty.
+There are three difficulty options (easy, medium, and hard).**

 At the time, the JS will fetch the given 'diffculty-minus-one' number of breweries from the API.
 The easy difficulty will populate 4 choices; the medium difficulty will populate 9 choices; the hard difficulty will populate 19 chocies.
 These incorrect choices will be saved in an array of 'choices'.

     -Step 2: Enter your hometown-

-*Next, a user will type in their hometown city and state.*
+**Next, a user will type in their hometown city and state.**

 The JS will fetch all of the breweries in the provided city/state, randomly pick a 'correct choice' from 'correct choices', and finally push the 'correct choice' to 'choices'.
 If there are no breweries in the city/state provided (len of fetched cities is zero), an alert will be triggered.